PedroPLCode/StefanCryptoTradingBot/README.md

 ## Important!
 Familiarize yourself thoroughly with the source code.
 Understand its operation.
 Only then will you be able to customize and adjust the bot to your own needs, preferences and requirements.

+Code created by me, with no small contribution from Dr. Google and Mr. ChatGPT.
 Any comments welcome.

 StefanCryptoTradingBot Project is under GNU General Public License Version 3, 29 June 2007